cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 Leader and Helper will take turns running the computation locally until input from their peer is required:

-* For a 1-round VDAF (e.g., Prio3 in {{prio3}}), the Leader sends its prep share
+* For a 1-round VDAF (e.g., Prio3 in {{prio3}}), the Leader sends its verifier
-  to the Helper, who computes the prep message locally, computes its output share, then sends the prep message to the Leader.
-Preparation requires just one round trip between the Leader and the Helper.
+  share to the Helper, who computes the verifier message locally, computes its output share, then sends the verifier message to the Leader.
+Verification requires just one round trip between the Leader and the Helper.

 * For a 2-round VDAF (e.g., Poplar1 in {{poplar1}}), the Leader sends its
-  first-round prep share to the Helper, who replies with the first-round prep message and its second-round prep share.
-In the next request, the Leader computes its second-round prep share locally, computes its output share, and sends the second-round prep message to the Helper.
+  first-round verifier share to the Helper, who replies with the first-round verifier message and its second-round verifier share.
+In the next request, the Leader computes its second-round verifier share locally, computes its output share, and sends the second-round verifier message to the Helper.
   Finally, the Helper computes its own output share.

-* In general, each request includes the Leader's prep share for the previous round and/or the prep message for the current round; correspondingly, each response consists of the prep message for the current round and the Helper's prep share for the next round.
+* In general, each request includes the Leader's verifier share for the previous round and/or the verifier message for the current round;
+  correspondingly, each response consists of the verifier message for the current round and the Helper's verifier share for the next round.

-The Aggregators proceed in this ping-ponging fashion until a step of the computation fails (indicating the report is invalid and should be rejected) or preparation is completed.
+The Aggregators proceed in this ping-ponging fashion until a step of the computation fails (indicating the report is invalid and should be rejected) or verification is completed.
 All told there are `ceil((vdaf.ROUNDS+1)/2)` requests sent.

 Protocol messages are specified in the presentation language of TLS; see